Phone: 0800 288 882

 5. Submit proof of CPR and first aid training within the last 24 months.

-6. Submit documentation of any qualifying certification for entry level, advanced, rescue and leadership-level issued by another recreational diver training organisation.
+6. Submit documentation of any qualifying certification for entry-level, advanced, rescue and leadership-level issued by another recreational diver training organisation.
 (PADI Members who have these records on file at PADI do not need to resubmit.)

 Software